Why create Windows 10 automatic backup?

 Way 1.
 Schedule Windows 10 automatic backup via File History

-File History is the primary Windows 10 backup software which focuses on backing up your personal files.
-By default, it will backup all folders in the user account folder (C: /Users/account name) including desktop, documents, pictures, music, downloads, OneDrive, etc. You can also add any other folder elsewhere on your computer.
+File History is the primary Windows 10 backup software that backup all folders in the user account folder (C: /Users/account name) including desktop, documents, pictures, music, downloads, OneDrive, etc. You can also add any other folder elsewhere on your computer.

-Steps to set schedued folders backup with File History:
+Steps to set scheduled folder backup in Windows 10 with File History:

 Step 1.
 Click Start > Click Settings option > choose Update & security > Click Backup.